braze-inc/braze-docs/_docs/_hidden/wip_partnerships/WIP_guidelines.md

 1. Name your Pull Request as your Partnership Name
 2. Provide any relevant information that can help the Braze documentation team confirm your changes, as well as your __Braze Product Manager__ so we can reach out to them to get in contact with you about your changes if needed.
 3. Tag @KellieHawks and the @Growth team, and our team will take a look.
-4. Add a `Done` label so that we can go ahead and evaluate your addition to the docs website.
+4. Add a `Done` and `Braze Partnerships` label so that we can go ahead and evaluate your addition to the docs website.

 ## Review Process {#review}